 The situation of COVID-19 is worsened, and companies more than ever are forced to enforce work-from-home methodology to maintain the business operations.
-However many employees have never worked remotely and do not know the basics of digital security that can increase risks of cyber espionage.
+However many employees have never worked remotely and do not know the basics of WFH and Cybersecurity The 2020 IT dilemma that can increase risks of cyber espionage.

 As we find ourselves in troubling times, due to the rise of Coronavirus (Covid-19) every aspect of our lives is being disturbed.
 From world economies to our daily basis lifestyle routines and operations everything is impacted negatively from this pandemic.
 While there are global lock-downs in place in almost every region and country, people all over the world are taking cautions like social distancing and staying at homes to avoid the risk of being exposed to this new found disease.
 Companies and organizations from SME’s (small-medium-enterprises) to established conglomerates all are struggling to keep their routine operations running to keep the revenue levels balanced, but unfortunately all companies now a days are re-thinking their business strategies to adopt the current situation.